3 Major Changes to the 2026 Charitable Deduction

 Note: The "total potential tax benefit amount" does not reflect further AGI limits applied or other tax liability limitations applicable to high-income earners.

-Important context for carryforwards: While excess contributions can still be carried forward for up to five years, any carryforwards used in 2026 and beyond will be subject to the new limitations.
-A generous 2025 gift carried into 2026 could unexpectedly result in a smaller tax benefit than originally planned.
+Important context for carryforwards: While excess contributions can still be carried forward for up to five years, any carryforwards used in 2026 and beyond are subject to the new limitations.
+As a result, a generous 2025 gift carried into 2026 could unexpectedly result in a smaller tax benefit than originally planned.

 Summary of the OBBB changes to 2026 charitable tax rules